cinvesrob/Aria/README.txt

     * To "Additional Include Directories" add "C:\Program Files\MobileRobots\Aria\include".
-	 (or other correct path to Aria's include directory)
+	 (or other correct path to ARIA's include directory)

    * Click on the "Code Generation" subsection